wez/wez.github.io/resume/index.markdown

 ## Skills & Technologies

-All of these can be classified as being mastered through to competent in level of expertise and/or familiarity.
+All of these can be classed as being mastered through competent in level of expertise and/or familiarity.
+This is not an exhaustive list.

  * C/C++, Lua, PHP, Perl, Objective-C, XML, HTML, CSS, Javascript, Java, shell scripting.